tracking-exposed/youtube.tracking.exposed/content/what-we-collect.md

 * Share the data with third parties only prior the discloser's consent;
 * Remove the data from the recipient's storage devices after the end of the project.

-#### "Public only" approaches
+#### How we (and other researcher) release data

 In case a research abides the following methodology:

-1) researchers are using profiles under their control
+1. Researchers must use profiles under their control.
-2) the profiles only follow content of known public interests (political figures, mainstream media)
+2. The profiles should investigate on activities of clear public interests (political figures, mainstream media)
-3) we are sure no content of private individuals might be part of the dataset

-then the researchers might decide to publish their collected data as a method to let others replicate and validate the research.
+A researchers might decide to publish their collected data as a method to let others replicate and validate the research.
 Few cases like these are registered so far, such as in the context of Facebook algorithm analysis, as documented in [the invisible curation of content](https://webfoundation.org/research/the-invisible-curation-of-content-facebooks-news-feed-and-our-information-diets/), or the report [Italian political election and digital propaganda](https://ourdataourselves.tacticaltech.org/posts/overview-italy/), has data released in a [repository](https://github.com/tracking-exposed/experiments-data/tree/master/e18).

+The *collaborative test* like [poTEST#1](https://pornhub.tracking.exposed/potest/final-1), or [weTEST#1](/wetest/1) **fail to comply with point n.1 above**, we release the data because:

+1. the pseudonym released as part of the test is different from the one associated to the profile.
+It can't be correlated.
+It is possible, among the 'related content', **YouTube likely recommend something related to individual previous activities**.
+It is possible exist a content so personal to link uniquely an individual, and thus de-anonymize a subject or an interest of a subject? what this might lead at?
+2. **ATTENTION**: we can't outline a general rule and we should evaluate to do a data protection impact assessment in every different case.
+It is good, in the test, to do the experiment with a browser logged off, cleaned cookies, history, and local storage.
+Even simple suggestion, install a new browser, often we suggest [Brave](https://brave.com)
+    * We express worry on the centralization of power in the hand of Google Chrome, upon Brave and Edge runs.
+We already suffered a few takedown of our extension(s).